+Acceptable outcomes

-Performance outcomes Acceptable outcomes Hydrant and Vehicle Access Guidelines; and (6) serve no more than 3 dwellings or buildings.
-PO14 AO14.1 Development outside reticulated water supply areas, includes a dedicated static supply that is available solely for fire fighting purposes and can be accessed by fire fighting appliances.
+Hydrant and Vehicle Access Guidelines; and (6) serve no more than 3 dwellings or buildings.

+AO14.1

 A water tank is provided within 10m of each building (other than a class 10 building) which: (1) is either below ground level or is constructed or screened by non combustible materials; Editor's note-Non-combustible is a defined in AS 3959:2018 Construction of buildings in bushfire prone areas and means: "not deemed combustible as determined by AS 1530.1 or not deemed combustible in accordance with the BCA."
-(2) has a take-off connection at a level that allows the following dedicated, static water supply to be left available for access by fire fighters: (a) 10,000 litres for residential buildings; (b) 45,000 litres for industrial buildings; and (c) 20,000 litres for other buildings; (3) includes a hardstand area allowing medium rigid vehicle (15 tonne fire appliance) access within 6m of the tank; (4) is provided with fire brigade tank fittings - 50mm ball valve and male camlock coupling and, if underground, an access hole of 200mm (minimum) to accommodate suction lines; and (5) is clearly identified by directional PO15 signage provided at the street frontage.
-AO15.1 Landscaping uses species that are not likely to exacerbate a bushfire event, and does not increase fuel loads within separation areas.
+(2) has a take-off connection at a level that allows the following dedicated, static water supply to be left available for access by fire fighters: (a) 10,000 litres for residential buildings; (b) 45,000 litres for industrial buildings; and (c) 20,000 litres for other buildings; (3) includes a hardstand area allowing medium rigid vehicle (15 tonne fire appliance) access within 6m of the tank; (4) is provided with fire brigade tank fittings - 50mm ball valve and male camlock coupling and, if underground, an access hole of 200mm (minimum) to accommodate suction lines; and (5) is clearly identified by directional signage provided at the street frontage.

+AO15.1

 Low flammability plant species identified in Table 8.2.2.2 are used for any planted landscaping within 10m of a building or structure.
-PO16 Bushfire risk mitigation treatments do not have a significant impact on the natural environment or landscape character of the locality.

 No acceptable outcome is nominated.